widoz/bem/README.md

 ## License

-Since version 1.0.0 the license is MIT and no longer GPL-1.0.0
+This library is license under MIT

 For more info read the `LICENSE` file